ccxt/ccxt/wiki/Manual.md

   import logging
   logging.basicConfig(level=logging.DEBUG)
   ```
+- Use verbose mode to make sure that the used API credentials correspond to the keys you intend to use.
+Make sure there's no confusion of keypairs.
-- Check your API credentials.
-Try a fresh new keypair if possible.
+- Try a fresh new keypair if possible.
+- Check the permissions on the keypair with the exchange website!
 - If it is a Cloudflare protection error, try these examples:
   - https://github.com/ccxt/ccxt/blob/master/examples/js/bypass-cloudflare.js
   - https://github.com/ccxt/ccxt/blob/master/examples/py/bypass-cloudflare.py